0xqd/cachez/README.md

 # Key benefits of Cachez:

-Efficiency: Achieves a lower miss ratio, resulting in faster data retrieval.
+🎯 Efficiency: Achieves a lower miss ratio, resulting in faster data retrieval.

-Scalability: Employs a lockless architecture with lightweight locking mechanisms and high-throughput data structures, enabling seamless handling of increased workloads.
+📈 Scalability: Employs a lockless architecture with lightweight locking mechanisms and high-throughput data structures.
-Inspiration: Cachez draws heavily on the innovative work done by Pingora at Cloudflare.

 # System